attila-lendvai/openwrt-auto-extroot/README.md

   status (sometimes new hardware revisions are only supported by the latest OpenWRT, which is not released yet).

-## Help, the build has finished but there's no firmware file!
+## Help!
+The build has finished but there's no firmware file!

 If the build doesn't yield a firmware file (```*-factory.bin``` and/or ```*-sysupgrade.bin```): when there's not enough space in the flash memory of the target device to install everything